lukfor/lukfor.github.io/about.md

 permalink: /about/
 ---

 Hello, I 'm Lukas Forer, a researcher and software developer from Innsbruck, Austria.
 My main interests are Bioinformatics, Cloud Computing and Big Data.
-For more informations, please see my CV.
+This page shows you some my ongoing projects.
+For more information, please see my CV or send me a mail.

-### Projects

-#### Cloudgene
+### Cloudgene

 Cloudgene is a freely available platform to improve the usability of MapReduce programs by providing a graphical user interface for the execution, the import and export of data and the reproducibility of workflows on in-house (private clouds) and rented clusters (public clouds).